AbderrSfa/libasm/README.md

 # libasm

 ## Description
-The aim of this project is to get familiar with assembly language by writing the following functions in x86 64-bit assembly (Intel syntax):
+The aim of this project is to get familiar with assembly language, by writing the following functions in x86 64-bit assembly (Intel syntax):
 ```c
 int		ft_strlen(char const *str);
 int		ft_strcmp(char const *s1, char const *s2);